cbrown5/GLMs-R-workshop-IMAS-2025/Patterns/generalized-linear-model.md

 Run `vignette("DHARMa")` to provide the user more information on assessing diagnostics.

 **CHECKPOINT 4**
 Print results of diagnostics to the qmd, including figures.
-Render the qmd.
-Discuss the results with the user.
+Preview the qmd.
+Discuss the results of the diagnostics with the user.
 Suggest next steps.